obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Prism.md

         - Bold Text Custom Color: Make sure you selected 'Custom' in Light Theme Bold Text Color Preset for this to work.
         - Italic Text Color Preset
         - Italic Text Custom Color: Make sure you selected 'Custom' in Light Theme Italic Text Color Preset for this to work.
+        - Italic and Bold Text Color Preset
+        - Italic Text Custom Color: Make sure you selected 'Custom' in Light Theme Italic Text Color Preset for this to work.
         - Internal Link Color Preset
         - Internal Link Custom Color: Make sure you selected 'Custom' in Light Theme Internal Link Color Preset for this to work.
         - External Link Color Preset